 You can try mechanical products such as bug zappers and other electronic devices, but research indicates they may kill more beneficial insects than pests and may not work well.
 Electric or propane suction traps can work under the right conditions, but depending upon their placement location, wind direction, and trapping efficiency, traps may actually draw more mosquitoes into an area than they catch, according to the American Mosquito Control Association.

 This group also warns that mosquito misting systems can have several adverse effects, including killing beneficial insects, promoting insecticide resistance, and creating risks to people, pets, and birds from extra pesticide exposure.

 Citronella candles, coils, and torches help repel mosquitoes in the areas covered by the smoke, but wind can limit their effectiveness.

-Oil of lemon eucalyptus (OLE) or PMD.
-Products containing OLE and PMD include Repel and Off!
-Botanicals.
+- Oil of lemon eucalyptus (OLE, PMD): Products containing OLE/PMD include Repel and Off!
+Botanicals, $4.96, Amazon.
 Pure oil of lemon eucalyptus (essential oil not formulated as a repellent) is not recommended as it has not undergone similar, validated testing for safety and efficacy and is not registered with EPA as an insect repellent.

 Plants growing in the ground won't repel mosquitoes.
-However, you can rub the crushed leaves or flowers of some plants on your skin as a natural insect repellent.
-Test a small amount on your inner forearm for a day to be sure you don't have an allergic reaction.
+You can, however, rub the crushed leaves or flowers of some plants on your skin as a natural insect repellent.
+(Before you use a natural repellent, test a small amount on your inner forearm for a day to be sure you don't have an allergic reaction.)

 Catnip (Nepeta cataria) has strong insect repellent properties.
-Grow it in full sun in well-drained soil.
-It is perennial throughout most of the United States.
-It spreads easily, so plant it where you can contain the spread.
+Be sure to grow it in full sun and in well-drained soil.
+It is a perennial that grows throughout most of the United States.
+It also spreads easily, so plant it where you can contain the spread.